WorseluckJohn/RecWellChallengeTracker/README.md

   * Please paste the key file name into the autherization part in the main.py code, on line 5, after keyName = .
 So, you would copy the name of the file and paste it inside quotation marks.
 So it would look: keyName = "YOURPRIVATEKEY.json"
   * Similarly, on the next line (line 6), write the name of the master sheet using.
 So it would look like masterSheetName = "YOURSHEETNAME".
 If the name has blank spaces, include them.
 * Finally run main.py by pressing (F5) or using the run tab on IDLE.
 Running it the first time will create the sheets needed to operate the code.
 Add the names of lifeguards to LifeguardList.
 The number of teams can be changed accordingly without changing anything in the code.
+* Please refer to the original master sheet, as an example when needed.